CommE2E/comm/docs/nix_mobile_setup.md

 ### JDK

 We’ll need the Java Development Kit (JDK) for Android development.
+The nix development environment will provide JDK 11 with `nix develop`.
+However, development with Android Studio outside of the nix environment will require a standalone install.
 We’re using [SDKMAN!](https://sdkman.io/) to manage our JDK installation.

 Run the following to install SDKMAN!: